H. Maurice Jacquet: Marriage

 On April 14, 1904, Maurice Jacquet was married to Rebecca Dusserele (1876-?) in the 18th arrondissement of Paris.
 However, he divorced her four years later on May 18, 1908.
-He would then remarry on the 9th of January, 1909 to the singer Helena Anna Marx (1886-1978), daughter of Viktor Marx (1850-?) and Sophie Berthe Brunschwik (1864-1909?) in the 9th arrondissement of Paris.
+He would then remarry on 9 January 1909 to the singer Helena Anna Marx (1886-1978), daughter of Viktor Marx (1850-?) and Sophie Berthe Brunschwik (1864-1909?) in the 9th arrondissement of Paris.
 He would remain married for 11 years before divorcing again, this time wedding his final wife, harpist and daughter of famed conductor Auguste Amalou, Andrée Augustine Louise George dit Amalou (1899-?), otherwise known as Andrée Amalou-Jacquet.
 They would be married in the commune Ézanville in the Seine-et-Oise [now Val-d'Oise] department in Île-de-France.